menu

 Demographics

-The percentage of people in Lebanon with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.06% of people over 25 have a bachelor's degree or advanced degree.
+The percentage of adults in Lebanon with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.28% of adults in Lebanon have a bachelor's degree or advanced degree.

 The people who call Lebanon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lebanon residents report their race to be White, followed by Asian.
 Important ancestries of people in Lebanon include English, European, French, Irish, and French Canadian.

 The most common language spoken in Lebanon is English.
-Other important languages spoken here include Polish and French.
+Other important languages spoken here include French and Polish.

 Notable & Unique Neighborhood Characteristics